- You do not have any products in your shopping cart yet.

 - Wipe afterwards with a dry cloth to avoid water spots.

-- Avoid sharp cleaning agents, solvents, or abrasive products.
+- Avoid harsh cleaning agents, solvents, or abrasive products.

-What should you watch out for with a lacquered table?
+What should you consider with a lacquered table?

-Lacquer offers good protection – but not against everything.
-Pay special attention to the following points:
+Lacquer provides good protection – but not against everything.
+Especially keep an eye on the following points:

 - Never place hot pots, pans, or casserole dishes on the table without coasters.